whitneyburton/portfolios/students/1706-front/nick-teets/1706FEM2 - Nick-Teets-portfolio.md

 #### (Mod 4 GearUp- Transhumanism)

 This module 4 led session allowed for a vibrant discussion on the ethics of transhumanism and deviated from the lesson to allow for this talk.
-The session was excellently faciliated, but a few people in the room dominated the conversation and didn't allow for every opinion to be heard.
+The session was excellently faciliated, and has left me wondering about the implications of transhumanism brought up during the discussion.

 ## E: Community Participation

 ### Playing a Part

 During this inning, I provided multiple pairing sessions a week as well as leading a class live coding of a mythical creatures example for module 1.
-I also more time this module assisting my classmates by pairing with them and working through problems on the whiteboard.
+I also spent more time this module assisting my classmates by pairing with them and working through problems on the whiteboard.

 ------------------